attackdebris/auto-sslscan/README.md

 ### Output / Results

-The output from the script is concatenated file (see below)
+The output from the script is a concatenated file (see below)

 ```bash
 cat outfile.txt